What It's All

 We used a

-digital clock that displays seconds and you synch it to
+digital clock that displays seconds and was synched to

 the event master's official